previousnext/containers/gastonjs/1.0.2/README.md

 Installs PhantomJS, powered by [GasonJS](https://github.com/jcalderonzumba/gastonjs).

-For more information see this parent containers docuemntation.
+For more information see this parent containers documentation.